gelato16/65-keyboard/README.md

 All designs complete, assembly ongoing
-(designed using Kicad, Solidworks and sketchbook) (files with numbers ex:open2, are progress works.)
+(designed using Kicad, Solidworks and sketchbook) (files with numbers ex:open2, are completed(not verified works.)

 Known issues: None
 Credits: My father for introducing me to all this